oerbilgin/toolbox/python_cheatsheet.md

 args.mute
 ```
 ## Multiprocessing
-This opens a numver of python processes, which on some systems can cause memory issues because it *appears* that the amount of memory used has increased by the number of processes open.
+This opens a number of python processes, which on some systems can cause memory issues because it *appears* that the amount of memory used has increased by the number of processes open.
 I'm sure there's a way to work around this.
 ```python
 import multiprocessing as mp